I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_source_descriptor.md

 ## Members

+`Length`

+The size, in bytes, of the WHEA_ERROR_SOURCE_DESCRIPTOR structure.

+`Version`

+The version number of the WHEA_ERROR_SOURCE_DESCRIPTOR structure.
+This member contains the value WHEA_ERROR_SOURCE_DESCRIPTOR_VERSION_10.

+`Type`

+A <a href="..\ntddk\ne-ntddk-_whea_error_source_type.md">WHEA_ERROR_SOURCE_TYPE</a>-typed value that specifies the type of the error source.

+`State`

+A <a href="..\ntddk\ne-ntddk-_whea_error_source_state.md">WHEA_ERROR_SOURCE_STATE</a>-typed value that specifies the state of the error source.

+`MaxRawDataLength`

+The maximum number of bytes of raw data included in a hardware error packet that is reported by this error source.
+This number must be large enough to include any additional platform-specific error information that is added to the hardware error packet by the PSHED or by a PSHED plug-in.

+`NumRecordsToPreallocate`

+The number of error records that should be pre-allocated for hardware errors that are reported by this error source.

+`MaxSectionsPerRecord`

+The maximum number of error record sections that are required in an error record to describe a hardware error that is reported by this error source.
+This number must be large enough to include any additional error record sections that are added to the error record by the PSHED or by a PSHED plug-in during the processing of the error.

 `ErrorSourceId`

 The identifier of the error source.
+This identifier is unique only on the system where the error source exists.

+`PlatformErrorSourceId`

+The identifier of the error source as enumerated by the hardware platform.
 This identifier is unique only on the system where the error source exists.

 `Flags`